JasonYuan869/AutoWaifuClaimer/README.md

 Licensed under GNU General Public License v3.0.
 See [LICENCE](./LICENSE).

 ## Disclaimer
 This project is in no way affiliated with the Mudae bot, found [here](https://top.gg/bot/432610292342587392).
-I am not responsible for salty friends if this steals their wishlist character.
+I am not responsible for salty friends if this steals their wishlist characters.
 I am also not responsible for banned Discord user accounts.
 Although, this should be safer than outright using an unofficial client, there are still no guarantees.
 Use at own risk.